khushi25bce11223-svg/Digital-Literacy/README.md

 ----------------------------------------------------------------------------------------------

 **Final Note**
 This project helped me understand the digital world better.
-I will continue ro improve my skills and use these platforms in the coming years more efficiently.
+I will continue to improve my skills and use these platforms in the coming years more efficiently.